A visit to the Baytree Centre, to see the FATIMA project in action.

 The provision of flexible, free English classes where students are welcomed, supported, and respected is incredibly important – and, as I witnessed, makes for excellent, effective learning.
 It couldn’t be more clear that its provision – through programmes like the FATIMA project and charities like Baytree – is something to be funded, encouraged, and otherwise supported.
 Without it, migrant women may not have the opportunity to achieve the personal, professional, and family goals that they deserve to see fulfilled.

 More information about the FATIMA project and how you can take action to support the project can be found here.

-Blog by Flora Chik
+Blog post written by Flora Chik